br1ankw0n/Monte-Carlo-Risk-Engine/README.md

 ## Motivation

-At first, I wanted to mess around with Monte Carlo simulations of **two-asset portfolios where the assets are negatively correlated**.
+At first, I wanted to experiment with Monte Carlo simulations of **two-asset portfolios where the assets are negatively correlated**.
 However, while maintaining the strucutre of the two-assset portfolio simulaiton, I gradually pivoted towards **simulating returns according to varying distributions**.

 Most examples I found online only considered a Mean-Variance framework where returns are normally distributed and multi-asset returns are modeled with a multivariate normal.
 Because most return distributions are actually skewed in reality, **I wanted to explore this asymmetry**.